seratch/kotliquery/README.md

 #### HikariCP

-For production-grade applications, utilizing a connection pool library for better connection management is generally recommended.
+For production-grade applications, utilizing a connection pool library for better performance and resource management is highly recommended.
 KotliQuery provides an out-of-the-box solution that leverages [HikariCP](https://github.com/brettwooldridge/HikariCP), which is a widely accepted connection pool library.

 ```kotlin
 HikariCP.default("jdbc:h2:mem:hello", "user", "pass")